artemigkh/ELM-Electronic-League-Manager/README.md

 #

-This project is licensed under the terms of the MIT license
+This project is licensed under the terms of the GPL-3.0 license